Maurice Starr

-Larry Curtis Johnson (born July 14, 1953), better known by his stage name Maurice Starr, is an American musician, songwriter, and record producer.
-He is best known for his work creating songs and albums with boy bands New Edition and New Kids on the Block.
+Larry Curtis Johnson (born November 19, 1953), better known by his stage name Maurice Starr, is an American musician, songwriter, and record producer.
+He is best known for his production work for boy bands New Edition and New Kids on the Block.
 He was fired by New Edition for embezzling funds.

 Biography

 Early life

 Originally from Deland, Florida, Johnson moved to Boston, Massachusetts, in the early 1970s.